MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook-optimize.md

 [Install Office updates](https://support.microsoft.com/office/install-office-updates-2ab296f3-7f03-43a2-8e50-46de917611c5)

-## <a name="install-microsoft-edge-webview" />Install Microsoft Edge WebView2
+## <a name="install-microsoft-edge-webview2" />Install Microsoft Edge WebView2

 Ensure that Microsoft Edge WebView2 is installed on your device.

-### <a name="how-to-check-if-microsoft-edge-webview-is-installed" />How to check if Microsoft Edge WebView2 is installed
+### <a name="how-to-check-if-microsoft-edge-webview2-is-installed" />How to check if Microsoft Edge WebView2 is installed

 To check if you have Microsoft Edge WebView2 installed on a computer, do the following steps: